 1. Clean the dishes

-When I get depressed the first thing I lose is my ability to clean up after myself.
+When I get depressed the first thing I stop doing is cleaning up after myself.

 Unfortunately, when you stop washing dishes, things get out of control fast.
 Pretty soon you are drinking wine out of a dirty tea cup and crying into a giant pile of laundry because you don’t have any clean underwear.